Sensor Data: What Is It & How to Use It?

 Sensor data is generated when a device detects and responds to some type of input from the physical environment.
 Often coming together in a network, sensors generate mass quantities of sensor data that may or may not be immediately useful for decision-makers.
 Each of these data points is captured at a specific moment in time, effectively transforming sensor data into time series data that can be analyzed across this additional dimension.

 With the application of AI and advanced algorithms, sensor data can be translated through a business logic lens into actionable information.

-The Internet of Things (IoT) is increasingly driven by sensor data, with devices taking measured actions based on everything from wind speed and direction, vital body functions, illumination intensity, and temperature.
-Each data point must be recorded, transmitted, secured and ultimately utilized, providing an ongoing challenge for organizations.
+The Internet of Things (IoT) is increasingly driven by sensor data, with devices taking measured actions based on everything including wind speed and direction, vital body functions, illumination intensity, and temperature.
+Each data point must be recorded, transmitted, secured, and ultimately utilized, providing an ongoing challenge for organizations.

 What is sensor data?

 As the reflections of radio waves are detected, radar equipment is able to translate those data points and provide users with a meaningful physical display of the details.
 These powerful tools can successfully identify trends and patterns in the physical world by capturing and cataloging specific data points.

 How is sensor data stored?